Dental Crowns In Tucson, AZ

 Finally, dentists install crowns for cosmetic purposes.
 A crown can cover and conceal a tooth that is stained, discolored, chipped, or misshapen.
 Compared with other cosmetic treatments like bonding and veneers, crowns last longer and provide more protection for teeth that have begun to decay.

-What Are Crowns Made Of?
+What Materials Are Dental Crowns Made Of?

-Crowns are available in several materials, including porcelain, metal, porcelain fused with metal, and resin.
+Dental Crowns are available in several materials, including porcelain, metal, porcelain fused with metal, and resin.
 The choice of material depends on the location of the crown, the cost of the crown, and the aesthetic result the patient wants to achieve.

-Porcelain is a type of ceramic made of heated clay.
+Porcelain crowns are a type of ceramic made of heated clay.
 Compared with other types of ceramic, porcelain is stronger, more consistent in color, and has a higher heat tolerance.
 Porcelain crowns look like natural teeth, and it’s easy to match them to the patient’s tooth color.
 All-porcelain crowns cost more than other types, but they offer the best appearance.

-Metal crowns are usually made of an alloy containing gold or platinum.
+Metal dental crowns are usually made of an alloy containing gold or platinum.
 These crowns work well for molars because they aren’t visible, and they don’t need to match the color of other teeth.
 Furthermore, they can withstand the pressure of biting and chewing.
 Metal crowns are the strongest and longest-lasting option.

 Porcelain Fused With Metal